AdriaLlealS/Progress-tracker/Tritium inventory in PFC/Theory, models/Tungsten temperature model.md

-· **Rethink about the equations that describe Temperature in the Tungsten slabs or their ranges of valid heat loads**
+· **Rethink about the equations that describe Temperature in the Tungsten slabs or their ranges of valid heat loads**.

 o   Progress: Ongoing